 For most who testified, it was an article of faith.
-Alcohol ads cause young people to drink and calls for strong action.
+Alcohol ads cause young people to drink.
+And calls for strong action.
 They converged on the hearing like the faithful assembling for a tent revival meeting.
-And their testimony was about as science-based as the rhetoric at a religious revival.
+And their testimony was about as based on science as the rhetoric at a religious revival.

-Research from around the world has repeatedly demonstrated for decades that alcohol advertising doesn’t increase overall consumption.
-It doesn’t contribute to alcohol abuse.
-And it doesn’t cause non-drinkers to become drinkers.
-However, what it has found is that successful advertisers increase their market share.
+Research from around the world has repeatedly shown for decades that alcohol ads don’t increase overall drinking.
+They don’t contribute to alcohol abuse.
+And they don’t cause non-drinkers to become drinkers.
+But successful advertisers increase their market share.
 But it’s at the expense of their competitors, who lose market share.

 But scientific evidence was irrelevant to the true believers.
 They showed great faith in their beliefs.
-As one testified, “we should trust our eyes and ears” instead of believing what science has shown.
+As one testified, “we should trust our eyes and ears.”
+That’s instead of believing what science has shown.

 To “prove” that alcohol ads cause young people to drink, the faithful resorted to polls indicating that many people think alcohol ads increase youthful drinking.
-But polls also find that many people think that extraterrestrial aliens have landed on earth.
-That ghosts can communicate with us.
+But polls also find that many people think that aliens from Mars have landed on earth.
+That ghosts can talk with us.
 And that stars and planets determine our fate.

-Virtually every true believer used meaningless correlations to convince legislators to impose additional restrictions on advertising.
+Virtually every true believer used meaningless correlations to convince legislators to impose more restrictions on ads.
 Some even called for the prohibition of alcohol ads.
 That reflected either naiveté or contempt for the Constitutionally guaranteed First Amendment free-speech rights of others.

 The junk science congregation tended to have its own vocabulary.
 Its meanings were different from the “outside world.”
 For example, much was made of alcohol ads appearing in youth-oriented magazines.
 To most people a youth-oriented magazine would have at least a majority of youthful readers.
 But to be clearly youth-oriented, perhaps the readership should be two-thirds young people, or perhaps three-fourths.
 Would you believe that anything above 15.8% youthful readership was defined as a youth-oriented magazine?!

 This definition may be counter-intuitive.
-However, if a common-sense definition were used the “researchers” wouldn’t have any headline-grabbing findings to report.
+But if a common-sense definition were used the “researchers” wouldn’t have any headline-grabbing “findings” to report.
 That’s the nature of junk science.
 Those who practice it want sound bites instead of sound science.

 A the end of the day, the faithful alcohol junk science promoters went home.
 They returned to the Center for Addiction and Substance Abuse and the Center for Science in the Public Interest.
 To the Center on Alcohol Marketing and Youth, and other bastions of committed believers.
 There they could refresh their zeal to convert non-believers.